maitlahcen/maitlahcen.github.io/index.md

 **Welcome to my website!**

 I am an Assistant Professor of Economics at the [Department of Finance and Economics](http://www.qu.edu.qa/business/academic-departments/finance) of Qatar University and a Research Fellow at the [Economic Theory Group](https://wwz.unibas.ch/en/faculty/people/berentsen-aleksander-economic-theory/) of the University of Basel.
+I will join the International Monetary Fund as an Economist in September 2024.

 My research interests lie in the field of macroeconomics and monetary economics with a particular emphasis on frictional markets.